CRM Strategy: Your 4-Step Approach28 Sep 2020

 Let’s start with getting people excited about how your CRM will benefit individual peoples and teams’ lives.

-Perhaps you have 2 sales teams.
+Perhaps you have 2 sales teams who manage that initial stage of your sales process.
 Team 1 deal mainly in outbound calling.
 Team 2 are following inbound leads.
 You have a typical return rate from team 1 of 1-2%.
 Team 2 on the other hand win 30% of the inbound leads they receive.
 Our advice would be to get team 2 up front and center with your CRM system first.
 They will be converting leads to opportunities and won contracts more often than team 1, so team 2 will immediately see the benefits of OpenCRM.
-Suddenly Team 1 are all raving about how much time they save using the system.
+Suddenly Team 1 are all raving about how much time they save (efficiency) using the system.
 They are praising the CRM gods around the office.
 Before you know it, team 1 are keen and eager to learn the ropes and start seeing the same benefits.

 But how do they go about learning how to use the system?